 When you visit the dictionary's homepage now, you will notice that it has changed: it now contains a searchbox and a few other things that allow people to search and browse the dictionary.

 Another interesting feature is the ability to upload existing data into Lexonomy instead of creating all entries by hand.
 This is available under the Upload link.
 It is an advanced feature, though, and you would be well advised to shy away from it unless you know exactly what you're doing.
-The data you're uploading must be in XML and must comply exactly with the entry structure as specified in your configuration.
+The data you're uploading must be in XML and must comply exactly with the entry structure as specified in your configuration or you must upload your own XML schema as well.
+If you tick the box purge before upload all data which is currently in your dictionary will first be permanently erased and removed from your dictionary.